 These same German girls loved their American teachers, whom they found to be far more motivating than the teachers they’d had back home.
 They attributed part of this to the fact that most teachers in the United States not only teach but also run/coach one of the school’s extracurricular activities, such as yearbook, the field hockey team, etc. The upshot, they said, is that the teachers get to know the students both in and out of the curriculum, and therefore can make genuine connections with their students.

 Want to take your class to Europe?
-Check our our extensive collection of tours.
+Check out our extensive collection of student trips to Europe.